dgleba/tools599/watchcopy598/README.md

 # Issues

- 1. I noticed it stopped working after waking up after hibernation.
+ 1. Ignore this.
+I may have been wrong....
+I noticed it stopped working after waking up after hibernation.
 The task is still in task manager shown as running, but it won't do anything.
 It won't log anything to the log file either.
 I don't know how to debug that.